LhallLhall/Pseudocode-Project/pseudocode.md

     delete floors input
 ---
 // When the elevator has someone on it.

 WHEN the inside button input is pressed
-    add tot he queue
+    add input to the queue
-    If button input = more than elevator go up
+    If button input floor > elevator floor go up
     ELSE
         go down